celliern/triflow/docs/source/intro.rst

 * A ROW scheme with fixed time stepping
 * A ROW scheme with variable time stepping

+Each of them have advantages and disadvantages.
+The default is the variable time stepping ROW scheme.

 .. _Sympy: http://www.sympy.org/en/index.html
 .. _Numpy: http://www.sympy.org/en/index.html